Leaf viewing is one of the easiest (and least expensive) ways to experience America’s awe-inspiring natural beauty.

-Cut into the Cascade Mountains and forming a natural border between southern Washington and northern Oregon, the eighty-mile Columbia River Gorge is already a sublime sight.
+Cut into the Cascade Mountains and forming a natural border between southern Washington and northern Oregon, the 80-mile Columbia River Gorge is already a sublime sight.
 Come fall, when the firs, cottonwoods, big-leaf maples, Oregon ash, and twisted pines start to show their colors, it’s absolutely breathtaking.
 Visitors can choose to take in the golden and bronze hues while driving along the Columbia River, hiking a variety of trails, or rafting or kayaking down the river.

 When to Go: Mid-September to mid-October is the best time for fall foliage in the Columbia River Gorge.

 Where to Stay: The historic Columbia Gorge Hotel has the hands-down best views of the gorge, including the 208-foot Wah Gwin Gwin waterfall.
 Your stay includes breakfast at the hotel dining room, Simon’s Cliff House, one of the best restaurants in Oregon.
 Need more suggestions of where to stay?
 We’ve got a whole list.

 Green Mountain Byway, Vermont

-The maple, birch, and beech trees lining this eleven-mile route bisecting Vermont put on one of the most dazzling displays of color in New England.
+The maple, birch, and beech trees lining this 11-mile route bisecting Vermont put on one of the most dazzling displays of color in New England.
 The drive from quaint Waterbury, home of Ben & Jerry’s Ice Cream, to Stowe, one of the most famous ski resorts in the east, passes through two state forests and three state parks.
 In Stowe, the ski area gondola offers a bird’s-eye view of the forested slopes and easy access to hiking.

 When to Go: The northern Vermont leaf observation season begins the second week of September and peaks the first week in October.